abhineetchute/yt-cnd/README.md

 ## ✨ Features
 * **Smart Quality:** Defaults to max 1080p to prevent accidental multi-gigabyte 4K downloads, with a `--max` flag to override when archival 4K/8K resolution is needed.
 * **Lossless Audio:** One-flag extraction of pristine, uncompressed WAV audio (avoids timeline drift caused by MP3 variable bitrates).
+* **Interactive Playlist Detection:** If you paste a link that contains a playlist, the tool will automatically ask if you want to download the single video or the entire playlist.
+Playlists are automatically saved into their own named folders.
 * **SponsorBlock Integration:** Automatically detects and strips sponsored segments out of the final video file.
 * **Smart Defaults:** Drops files directly into your system's `Downloads` folder automatically.
 Cross-platform compatible (macOS & Windows).